JozefAerts/CDISC_Library_API_Explorer/README.md

 The software is very self-explaining, no need for an extensive manual ...

-Primary goal of this software is to serve users that want to use the CDISC Library over the API, but do not know where and how to begin, and/or not very confident to write software that uses RESTful web services.
+Primary goal of this software is to serve users who want to use the CDISC Library over the API, but do not know where and how to begin, and/or not very confident to write software that uses RESTful web services.